sebapersson/SysBioNotebooks/README.md

 In the *PEtab* directory of this repository, you'll find notebooks covering a range of topics:

-- Setting up a PEtab problem in Julia
+- Setting up a PEtab problem in Julia.
+A Google Colab of this notebook can also be found [here](https://colab.research.google.com/drive/1zhkKfxO8C9nEo4Igu0_om3BhXb2Hnq0G#scrollTo=GIeFXS0F0zww)
 - Importing and simulating the ODE dynamic models in a PEtab problem.
 - Benchmarking different ODE solvers for a PEtab problem.
 - Benchmarking different gradient computation methods, such as forward and adjoint methods, for a PEtab problem.
 - Performing parameter estimation for a PEtab problem.